Centre pivot wheel rutting

 Larger wheels and tyres

-Larger wheels and tyres can be fitted to increase the surface contact area, so reducing the pressure on the soil.
+Larger wheels and tyres can be fitted to increase the surface contact area, which reduces the pressure on the soil.
 Tyre pressures at the low end of the recommended range will maximise the surface contact area of a given tyre.

 Light irrigation applications